tencentyun/intlcloud-documents/yehe_doc/企业应用/域名注册/域名转移/域名转入腾讯云_intl_en.md

 Submit a domain transfer out application to the original registrar to get the domain auth-code.
 >!
 >- To transfer a domain, you must get an **auth-code** from the original registrar.
->- If you need to enter the name of the transfer target service provider when transferring out the domain from the original registrar, enter **DNSPod**.
+>- If you need to enter the name of the transfer target service provider when transferring out the domain from the original registrar, enter **Aceville Pte.
+Ltd.**.
 >
 - At registrars outside the Chinese mainland such as GoDaddy, generally you can directly click a button in the console to email an auth-code to the domain owner.
-- Registrars in the Chinese mainland generally don't provide this feature.
-You need to contact the original registrar or its agent to manually request an auth-code or domain transfer out.
-Then, the registrar will generally provide processing directions.
 - If you purchased the domain from an agent of a registrar such as www.net.cn and www.west.cn, and the agent refuses to provide an auth-code, you can directly make a complaint to the registrar.
 If the registrar also refuses to cooperate, you can make a complaint to registries such as ICANN or CNNIC.
 - According to the regulations of applicable domain administrations (ICANN Domain Transfer Policy), the original registrar shall not reject, restrict, or charge for domain transfers for any reason.
 If the original registrar hinders your domain transfer or charges fees, you can make a complaint to [ICANN](http://www.icann.org/en/resources/compliance/complaints/transfer/form).